Native Plants of Fall

 |Meets:||Th from 10 AM to 12 N, 6 sessions|

 As the days get cooler and nights grow longer, attractive fall plants offer captivating flowers, enticing fruit, and stunning leaf color.
 They also provide much needed food for resident and migrating birds and other wildlife.
 Learn to identify 60 beautiful and functional native trees, shrubs, and herbaceous perennials that can enhance your garden.
 Through lecture and outdoor labs, examine the identifying characteristics, preferred site conditions, and the environmental significance of each plant.

 Optional exam on October 24, 2019.
-This class qualifies for the following professional credits: 6 CNP credits with DNLA, ISA, and 12 NOFA AOLCP.
+This class qualifies for the following professional credits: 12 APLD, 6 CNP credits with DNLA, ISA, and 12 NOFA AOLCP.
 Twelve professional development hours (PDH) have been approved for this class through LA CES.
 This class meets LA CES standards for HSW subject matter.